RICHARD JOSEF NEUTRA (1892-1970)

 1937 - The Harry Koblick Duplex, 1816-1818 Silverwood Terrace, Los Angeles CA. Harry was a cousin of Neutra client Nathan Koblick.
 Designed with Gregory Ain.
 Sold to Barbara Legere.
 Ain designed a kitchen remodel which was not built.
 As of 2007, the owner was Marcia Legere Binns.
 Deeded to her daughter, Brigit Binns.
 Sold in 2012 to Cyrus Galen Eternad.
 Bottom photo by Raymond Neutra.

-1937 - The Albert and Ruth Ruben House, 50 Haldeman Road, Santa Monica CA. Has been expanded and remodeled several times.
+1937 - The Albert and Ruth Ruben Remodel, 50 Haldeman Road, Santa Monica CA. Original house built 1923; was been expanded and remodeled several times.
 Destroyed around 1993.
 As of 2008, owned by Ronald and Catherine Kurstin.
 As of 2018, a new build is underway by Richard Thompson, Assembledge+ Architects.
 Bottom photo by Michael Locke.

 1937 - The Charles and Lillian B. Richter House, 1820 Kenneth Way, Pasadena CA. Designed with Peter Pfisterer.
 Richter invented the Richter scale for measuring earthquakes.
 1245 square feet designed to be earthquake-proof.
 The house was seized by the state and destroyed in 1973 to make way for the 210 Foothill Freeway.
 Featured in Architectural Forum, 1937.

 Interestingly, there is a another house with an address of 1820 Kenneth Way, built in 1951, shown in the photo above.
 It's still there, showing an owner of Roberta Bailey.